fourks/cps2_digiav/README.md

 Installation
 --------------------------
-The add-on board can be installed on top of CPS1 A-board.
+The add-on board can be installed on top of CPS1 A-board (88617A revisions currently supported).
 The following additional parts are required:

 * cps1_adapter PCB and related parts, see pcb_cps1_adapter folder
 * 3pcs 2x5 U-type pin headers